A Short Guide for a Crushing Prospecting Process | Pipeline Generation Bootcamp by HubSpot

 So, be pleasant to Gatekeepers, Understand what motivates a gatekeeper to get aligned with you.
 This one was an eye-opener, in a 100 person company, you will likely need to speak to 15-20 people! hmm, that takes a process and a lot of calls!

 HubSpot’s Pipeline Generation Bootcamp was a great learning session for the inbound and outbound sales planning and execution.
 A mixed prospecting strategy can do the magic and when executed with the right mindset, skills, and activities, it results in pipeline growth.
 Keep a mind-set of Always be helping, not just closing, add more empathy, and connect to listen and help.

-Let’s know your thought for this process and if you are looking forward to learning more about such a system, feel free to connect with me.
+Let’s know your thought on this process and if you are looking forward to learning more about your approach and system, more than happy to chat, and connect.